We work year-round to take care of issues before they're a problem.

 Cobb EMC will trim the trees back 15 feet on each side from the center of a primary pole.
 If a tree on your property meets the guidelines for removal, mark it clearly with ribbon, tape or paint and be sure to move any objects that could be struck by the tree when it is cut down.
 Other circumstances within these guidelines may result in exceptions and will be at the discretion of a Cobb EMC representative.

 Right-of-way and easement agreements allow Cobb EMC to access private property in order to maintain our distribution system.
 This work helps us access power lines for maintenance and repairs, but it also helps us improve the reliability of your electric service.

 We can’t prevent bad weather, but we can reduce outages caused by falling limbs and trees.
-Our forestry department works year-round to maintain the right-of-way.
+Our team works year-round to maintain the right-of-way.
 How much they trim depends on your tree.
-If it’s fast-growing, the crews trim branches more than they would for slow-growing trees.
-This allows us to maintain our electric service reliability.
+Additionally, Cobb EMC contracts qualified, independent contractors to apply herbicide mixtures to our right-of-way to prevent regrowth after trees are removed.
+These efforts allow us to maintain our electric service reliability.